 - Bringing money into the country and exchanging it cash at Super Rich usually gives you the best possible exchange rate for any currency.

 - If you insist on a bank transfer, the cheapest option is to transfer money to Bangkok Bank in USD (even if your home currency is different).
 Let Bangkok Bank convert the USD to THB.
+Keep in mind though that this is a lot more expensive: It’ll cost you a fixed fee plus up to 2% of the transfer amount.

 If you want to know the exact differences in price, what hidden fees to watch out for, as well as the pros and cons of the different alternatives, read on.